 What is Considered a Finished Basement?

-A finished basement must also have all the utilities including the electrical, plumbing, and HVAC ducts properly installed and fully functional.
+They must also have all the utilities, including electrical, plumbing, and HVAC ducts, properly installed and fully functional.

 It is completely habitable and can be used as a living room, a private room, or a recreational room.